-How to Ship Items to Puerto Rico
+How to Ship Items Efficiently to Puerto Rico

-- Posted: November 7, 2021
+- Posted: November 24, 2022

 - Posted by: Travis Lynk

-- Last Reviewed: March 21, 2022
+- Last Reviewed: January 11, 2023

-However, to qualify for the tax incentives, Act 60 decree holders must fully commit to living on the island, which can require making several adjustments.
-In this article, we provide tips on how to ship items to Puerto Rico cost effectively.
+To qualify for these tax breaks, Act 60 decree holders must fully commit to living on the island, which requires making several adjustments.
+Shipping your possessions over to Puerto Rico will help meet the residency requirements to qualify for these incentives.

-Entering Your Shipping Address
+How to Enter Your Shipping Address

 Although Puerto Rico is part of the United States, the “country” or “state” in the address section will vary depending on the shipping agent.
 When using USPS, list “PR” as the state and “US” as the country.
 However, when using UPS or FedEx, list “PR” as both the city and the country.